aws-actions/setup-sam/README.md

 ### `python`

 The Python interpreter to use for AWS SAM CLI.
 Defaults to `python` on Windows, and `python3` otherwise.

+You can use [`actions/setup-python`](https://github.com/actions/setup-python) to automatically set up Python.

 ## Security